Nicolás Lapentti: Juniors

+1995: Turned Pro, First ATP title

-Lapentti turned professional in 1995 and won his first top-level singles title later that year at Bogotá.
+Lapentti turned professional in 1995 and won his first top-level singles title later that year in Bogotá.

+1999-00: Australian Open semifinalist, world No. 6

-In 1999, Lapentti was a semi-finalist at the Australian Open, defeating Thomas Johansson, Magnus Norman, Mikael Tillström, Andrew Ilie and Karol Kučera before losing to Thomas Enqvist.
-He also won two tour singles titles that year and reached his career-high singles ranking of world No. 6 that November.
+Lapentti was a semifinalist at the 1999 Australian Open, defeating Thomas Johansson, Magnus Norman, Mikael Tillström, Andrew Ilie and Karol Kučera before losing to Thomas Enqvist.
+He also won two tour singles titles that year and reached his career-high singles ranking of world No. 6 in April 2000.

+2002

 In 2002, Lapentti won his fifth tour singles title at St. Pölten, beating Fernando Vicente in straight sets in the final.
 In the second round of that tournament, his rival, Irakli Labadze, faced four match points but was not able to convert any of them.
-Lapentti finally won that tough match 5–7, 7–6^{(1)}, 7–6^{(6)}.
+Lapentti finally won the tough three-set match.

-His brother, Giovanni, also a professional tennis player, reached a career-high singles ranking of world No. 110 in May 2005.
-In addition, another brother, Leonardo, has been active at the lower levels of professional tennis.